-1426 That there has been an intervening decision of (a) (i) 1427 the Supreme Court of either the State of Mississippi or the United 1428 States which would have actually adversely affected the outcome of 1429 his conviction or sentence or that he has evidence, not reasonably 1430 discoverable at the time of trial, which is of such nature that it 1431 would be practically conclusive that had such been introduced at 1432 trial it would have caused a different result in the conviction or 1433 sentence; or
+1507 raising the issue of the offender's supervening mental illness 1508 before the execution of a sentence of death.
+A dismissal or denial of an application relating to mental illness under Section 1509 1510 99-19-57(2) shall be res judicata on the issue and shall likewise 1511 bar any second or successive applications on the issue.
+Likewise 1512 excepted from this prohibition are those cases in which the prisoner can demonstrate either that there has been an intervening 1513 1514 decision of the Supreme Court of either the State of Mississippi 1515 or the United States that would have actually adversely affected 1516 the outcome of his conviction or sentence or that he has evidence, 1517 not reasonably discoverable at the time of trial, that is of such 1518 nature that it would be practically conclusive that, if it had 1519 been introduced at trial, it would have caused a different result 1520 in the conviction or sentence.
+Likewise exempted are those cases 1521 in which the prisoner claims that his sentence has expired or his 1522 probation, parole or conditional release has been unlawfully 1523 revoked.